 The training will expand and refine your understanding of compassion and identify ways to support compassionate behavior in your personal, social and professional life.

-The course is taught by a team of Naropa University faculty who draw on their decades of teaching mindfulness and compassion practices within a variety of disciplines, including psychology, counseling, Buddhist studies, and the arts.
+The course is taught by a team of Naropa University faculty who draw on their decades of teaching mindfulness and compassion practices within a variety of disciplines, including psychology, Buddhist studies, and the arts.

 “At its best, one's educational journey isn't just about oneself.
 Naropa fosters engaging one's education with a bigger vision.”